NikolaPrvulovic/testing_automationexercise_project/README.md

 The test suite is based on the instructions from the "Automation Exercise" website (URL: https://automationexercise.com/), which contains test cases that were used to guide the testing process.

+Since test cases require the Chrome browser to start over in each test case for proper operation, the Chrome driver is set up in the Before method of the test.

 Due to the high number of advertisements on the website, the code was implemented with an AdBlocker ("AdBlock Max"), but there is also a method which can be used in specific places where advertisements affect the testing process.

 The following test cases were executed: